JagGlo/playOmics/README.md

 #> 8                          <NA>   2
 ```

-For the demonstration purposes, we will focus only on two histological
+In this exploration, your focus will be on distinguishing between two
-types: ductal and lobular cancer and will try to distinct them
+histological types: ductal and lobular cancer.
+So, let’s filter the data
-throughout the experiment:
+to include only these types and make the type names more readable.

 ``` r
 clinical_data <-